 Pupil Voice

 The School Council is a really important part of our school community.
-Each year a child from year 1 to year 6 from each class is voted for by their peers to represent their views and help to make decisions within the school.
+Each year a child from year 1 to year 6 classes is voted for by their peers to represent their views and help to make decisions within the school.

 Children are voted for in a democratic process that involves them sharing why they want to be part of the school council.
 The class then votes for their selected representative and this is shared with the whole school.